-The impeller, wear plate, check valve, and seal assembly can be serviced after the back cover assembly (37) has been removed.
+The impeller, wear plate, seal assembly and check valve can be serviced after the back cover assembly (37) has been removed.

 Before removing the assembly, remove the pump casing drain plug (31) and the cover drain plug (41) and drain the pump.
 Clean and reinstall the drain plugs.